-On June 22, 2012, Chappell, Smith & Arden was appointed Co-Class Counsel in Temporary Services, Inc., et al v.
-American International Group, Inc., et al. Chappell, Smith & Arden is one of three firms representing a class of plaintiffs who have alleged that several AIG subsidiaries charged their insureds inflated Lost Cost Multipliers, one of the components of workers’ compensation premium.
+On June 22, 2012, Chappell Smith & Arden, P.A. was appointed Co-Class Counsel in Temporary Services, Inc., et al v.
+American International Group, Inc., et al. Chappell Smith & Arden, P.A. is one of three firms representing a class of plaintiffs who have alleged that several AIG subsidiaries charged their insureds inflated Lost Cost Multipliers, one of the components of workers’ compensation premium.
 Following more than four years of litigation, including questions certified to the South Carolina Supreme Court, Judge Joseph F. Anderson, Jr. also gave final approval to a $4,000,000 settlement on behalf of the class members.

-We represented the victim of a near head-on collision which led to severe trauma and temporary comatose state for vehicle driver.
-A jury returned a verdict for $3.5 million, at the time the largest automobile verdict of its type in York County.
+We represented the victim of a near head-on collision which led to severe trauma and temporary comatose state for the vehicle driver.
+A jury returned a verdict for $3.5 million – at the time the largest automobile verdict of its type in York County.

 We represented a sanitation worker who was struck in the head by a steel door while unloading his vehicle at a transfer station.
 The door, weighing 500 pounds, became disengaged from its locking position while the contents of the dumpster were being unloaded.

-Mark Chappell and Hugh McAngus, members of Chappell, Smith & Arden’s litigation team, represented a husband and wife injured while attempting to enter I-26 in Orangeburg County, South Carolina when they were involved in a multiple car collision, spun into the interstate, and struck by a tractor trailer.
+Mark Chappell represented a husband and wife injured while attempting to enter I-26 in Orangeburg County, South Carolina when they were involved in a multiple car collision, spun into the interstate, and struck by a tractor trailer.

-Mark Chappell and Hugh McAngus represented the family of a husband and wife killed by a drunk driver who was speeding and erratically passing other motorists on I-95 in Colleton County.
+Mark Chappell represented the family of a husband and wife killed by a drunk driver who was speeding and erratically passing other motorists on I-95 in Colleton County.
 This settlement represented a complete exhaustion of all available insurance coverage.

-Hugh McAngus represented a woman whose car was struck by a large dump truck driver.
+Chappell Smith & Arden, P.A. represented a woman whose car was struck by a large dump truck driver.
 At the scene of the wreck, the dump truck driver blamed a phantom black truck that he claimed cut him off, causing him to swerve into our client.
-Through the discovery process we were able to obtain convenience store video of the collision that did not show any phantom truck and learned that the dump truck driver had a disqualified CDL license at the time of the wreck.
+Through the discovery process, we were able to obtain convenience store video of the collision that did not show any phantom truck and learned that the dump truck driver had a disqualified CDL license at the time of the wreck.
 In addition, we alleged that the company that had hired the driver just six weeks prior to the wreck failed to follow the required hiring regulations and had been warned by a previous employer that the driver had a history of speeding and driving too close.
 This settlement represents a payment of all available liability coverage, underinsured motorist coverage, and uninsured motorist coverage.

 Plaintiff was struck head-on by a cable company truck in the mountains of South Carolina causing serious and permanent injuries.
 In addition to negligent hiring claims, we pursued claims of negligent maintenance of the vehicle.